tasbiha11/Pregnancy-Diabetes-Prediction/README.md

 # Diabetes Prediction using Support Vector Machine (SVM)

+# Project Overview
-This project is a Machine Learning model that predicts whether a pregnant woman has diabetes or not, using a Support Vector Machine (SVM) for classification.
-The dataset is sourced from Kaggle.
+The objective of this project is to build a predictive model that can accurately classify whether a pregnant woman has diabetes based on the provided features.
+The key steps involved in this project include:

-## Dataset

-The dataset contains various features relevant to predicting diabetes among pregnant women.
-You can download it from Kaggle and place it in the `data/` directory of this repository.

-## Project Overview

-The steps involved in building the predictive model include:

-- Data preprocessing and feature scaling using `StandardScaler`.
+- Data preprocessing and feature scaling.
 - Splitting the dataset into training and testing sets.
 - Training the SVM model on the training data.
 - Evaluating the model's performance using accuracy scores.

+## Dataset

+The dataset contains various features relevant to predicting diabetes among pregnant women.
+You can download it from Kaggle.

 ## Dependencies